leucos/ansible-tuto/step-11/README.md

     option httpchk HEAD /index.php HTTP/1.0
 ```

 Note that we also introduced an `{% if ...` block.
-This block enclosed
+The block enclosed
 will only be rendered if the test is true.
 So if we define
 `haproxy_stats_socket` somewhere for our loadbalancer (we might even use the
 `--extra-vars="haproxy_stats_sockets=/tmp/sock"` at the command line), the enclosed